Connecting drives

 Removing connected drives

 If you no longer want users to be able access a drive you previously mounted, you can remove it.
-There are some limitations to understand when removing drives:

 To remove an organization drive: